qmonnet/whirl-offload/_posts/2016-07-15-beba-research-project.md

 number of tasks.
 Here is a summary list of the work packages.

 * **WP1** is related to management and administrative stuff.
-Nothing technical here.
-It has been mentioned; now let's forget it.
+Nothing technical here, so now let's put it aside.

 * **WP2** is a really interesting work package: it includes the conception, the definition and the validation, through proof-of-concept prototypes—be it